 Conclusion

-To speak with one of the speech-language pathologists at Well Said: Toronto Speech Therapy, schedule an initial consultation by clicking the link below or calling (647) 795-5277.
+To speak with one of the speech-language pathologists at Well Said: Toronto Speech Therapy, schedule an initial consultation online or calling (647) 795-5277.